rajjitlai/BCA-5th-SEM-2024/NECB/Quiz-Project/ReadMe.md

     - python manage.py createsuperuser --username admin

     Give a password and press enter
-    Then register the sites in the admin.py
+    Then register the sites in the admin.py, and an example is given below
+        - from django.contrib import admin
+        - from .models import *
+        - admin.site.register(Profile)
+        - admin.site.register(Category)
+        - admin.site.register(CategoryInfo)
+        - admin.site.register(Quiz)
+        - admin.site.register(QuestionOptions)
+        - admin.site.register(Leaderboard)
+    These are the models that have been created in the models.py

 ## Contributors